muammar/mkchromecast/README.md

 ##### Python

-To install the python requirements use the `requirements.txt` file shipped in this repository:
+To install python requirements use the `requirements.txt` file shipped in this repository:

 ```